 I began to lose track of time.
 My body felt as though it wasn’t my own and sounds came into my head as if I were in a tunnel.
 I had no idea who was surrounding me or where the ambulance was.

 I could see from the look on the faces of those around me that I had many reasons to be worried, then a doctor arrived.

-The doctor arrive and explained he that was from Hampshire and Isle of Wight Air Ambulance before immediately getting to work on me.
+The doctor arrived and explained he that was from Hampshire and Isle of Wight Air Ambulance before immediately getting to work on me.
 Suddenly, his voice was the only sound in my brain.
 He captured my attention and reassured me with every action.

 It was only when I arrived at Royal Berkshire Hospital that I was told that, without the specialist care I received from the Hampshire and Isle of Wight Air Ambulance Critical Care Team, my leg would have been at risk of being amputated.